martatomchuck/3D-fonts/README.md

 # 3D-fonts
-3D fonts with pure CSS
+3D fonts designed with pure CSS in order to test possibilities of the CSS text-shadow property.